Dermody/ofac/README.md

 # ofac

 This library contains tools for scrubbing names against the OFAC's SDN and Consolidated lists (see [here](https://www.treasury.gov/resource-center/sanctions/Pages/default.aspx)) to aid in compliance of U.S. B.S./A.M.L. regulations.

+## Requirements
+* python >= 3.5
+* tornado
+* elasticsearch_async
+* A functioning local ElasticSearch server.
+(Tested on 2.4)

 The software is released under the MIT license.

 ## Description